 Population Health Area Correspondences

-To find the code and/or name of a PHA, refer to the full list of Population Health Areas (including Statistical Areas Level 2 (SA2)).
-In addition, to search for a suburb and determine which PHAs this suburb falls into and what percentage of the suburb's population is in a PHA, refer to the suburb to PHA correspondence (xls).
+To find the code and/or name of a PHA, refer to the full list of Population Health Areas 2021 (including Statistical Areas Level 2 (SA2)).
+In addition, to search for a suburb and determine which PHAs this suburb falls into and what percentage of the suburb's population is in a PHA, refer to the suburb to PHA correspondence for 2021, 2016 and 2011 (xls).